Chapter 6

 always experienced a life of ease and luxury.
 He sinned

-and his wives turned away his heart (1 Kings 11:3).
-He also
+concubines, and his wives turned away his heart (1 Kings

 • When God gave prosperity to the people of Israel, they

-came back to Him when threatened with destruction.
-This
+only came back to Him when threatened with destruction.

-happened many times in their history.
-He warned them about
+This happened many times in their history.
+He warned them

-this tendency in Deuteronomy 6:12: "then beware, lest you
+about this tendency in Deuteronomy 6:12: "then beware,

-forget the Lord who brought you out of the land of Egypt, from
+lest you forget the Lord who brought you out of the land of

 New Testament Example